ferDMS/MOOCS/DSA/notes.md

 ## LRU Cache and OrderedDict

 An **LRU Cache** stands for Least Recently Used Cache.
-It's works with a given `capacity`, defined when instantiated, so that it will store up to a certain number of elements.
+It works with a given `capacity`, defined when instantiated, so that it will store up to a certain number of elements.
 It's most interesting functionality, and the one that gives it its name, is that it will keep an "order" or some type of "timestamp" of when an element was last used.
 This way, we could say that:

 - Any operation over a certain key of the cache, (be it `put(key, val)` or `get(key)`), will make the given key the **most recently used** element (i.e.: freshest element).
 - On the contrary, as we run operations over other keys, we'll have a ***least recently used** element (i.e.: oldest element to have been used).